 Review your unit materials

-- Go over your unit guide.
+- Go over your topic schedule in Moodle.
 This should give you an overview of all the topics covered in the unit, and the unit goals and objectives.

 - Make a list of topics to review.